Category

 First, as a "What about this?" experiment, we held two mock active learning sessions.

-The second session featured a new workshop: Researcher Naja's "Deciding the School Trip Destination."
-This workshop wasn't just about picking a destination and ending there.
-Each group drew cards from a decision-making process deck placed on their table, following the instructions on each card to ultimately decide their school trip destination.
+The second session featured a new lesson: a workshop by researcher Naja titled "Deciding the Destination for the School Trip."
+This workshop was far from simply deciding a destination and ending there.
+Each group drew cards from a set of decision-making process cards placed on their desks in sequence.
+Following the instructions on each card, they ultimately decided the destination for their school trip.

 There are 12 types of cards in total.
-Words like "table-flipping" and "campaign speech" are written on them.
-For example, if someone draws the "table-flipping" card, they must make a statement that overturns a previously proposed idea.
+Words like "overturn the table" and "campaign speech" are written on them.
+For example, if someone draws the "overturn the table" card, they must make a statement that overturns any previously proposed ideas.
 The person with the "campaign speech" card must give a speech supporting their favorite idea from those already proposed.
-Drawing these cards forces them into a chaotic decision-making process unlike anything seen in a normal decision-making flow.
+Drawing these cards forces the group into a chaotic decision-making process, unlike anything seen in a typical decision-making flow.

 ナージャ 授業風景